||Contact | A-Z Health Index | Events & Meetings|

 Oklahoma State Department of Health - IMM Service

+5. Complete the 2 VFC Orientation visits.
 After your forms are received in our office, you will be contacted by a representative of the Immunization Service to schedule two orientation visits:

 6. Receive your first shipment of vaccine.